 Review monitoring tools are a great way for providers to identify and analyze negative reviews.

-The process for how this tool helps a provider intercept a negative review is simple.
+The process for how this tool helps a provider identify and respond to negative feedback is simple.

 2. Your patient writes about his/her experience and also rates your quality of service.